Alderman Road Replacement Project: Frequently Asked Questions

 Balz, Dobie and Watson Houses were demolished at the beginning of Phase 2.
 Lile, Maupin, Tuttle and Webb Houses were demolished for Phase 3/4a.
-Dunnington House will be demolished for Phase 4b.
+Dunnington House was demolished for Phase 4b.

 Decisions about building names are the purview of the President's Committee on Names.
 In this case the names of demolished buildings are being reused, in hyphenated form, as new buildings are constructed.
 Buildings 1 through 4 have been named Balz-Dobie, Watson-Webb, Lile-Maupin and Tuttle-Dunnington.
 Building 5 has been named Shannon House.

 The only hazardous material found in the 1960's era facilities was asbestos.
 All asbestos-containing materials were removed from the buildings prior to demolition by a licensed abatement contractor.
 During abatement, University Environmental Health and Safety monitored air quality and the work processes utilized.
 Prior to demolition work, core samples were taken from various locations within the ground area to be disturbed by construction activity.
 The samples were free of hazardous materials.
 A similar process has been followed during subsequent demolitions.

 The demolition contractor anticipates that 95% of the debris by weight will be recycled.
 Final numbers are not yet available.
 Materials recycled include: structural steel; concrete; bricks; aluminum window frames; copper, steel and cast iron piping and conduit; and copper wire and flashing.